-As a result of feedback received during the Board performance assessment, management arranges business-related learning sessions to be presented to the full Board at and between Board meetings.
+Management arranges business-related learning sessions to be presented to the full Board at and between Board meetings on the basis of feedback received from the Board performance assessment.
 Directors are also provided with reading material from management and from other directors on an ongoing basis on topics relating to AltaGas' business strategy, industry trends and best practices (including in the area of corporate governance).